basilfx/ServiceBus.AttachmentPlugin/README.md

 To change this file edit the source file and then run MarkdownSnippets.
 -->

+_**2022-02-28**: This fork migrates to Azure.Messaging.Services.
+Note that this is an incomplete fork, which lacks the plugin capability._

 _**2021-07-14**: Consider using native Azure Service Bus service [large messages](https://docs.microsoft.com/en-ca/azure/service-bus-messaging/service-bus-premium-messaging#large-messages-support-preview) feature for attachments up-to 100 MB._

 ![Icon](https://github.com/SeanFeldman/ServiceBus.AttachmentPlugin/blob/master/images/project-icon.png)